coderefinery/documentation/_episodes/04-sphinx.md

 ```

 Now open the file `_build/html/index.html` in a browser, by entering `file:///home/user/doc-example/_build/html/index.html` in your browser (adapting the path to your needs).
+Hopefully you can now see a website.
+If so, then you are able to build Sphinx pages locally.
+This is useful to check how things look before pushing changes to GitHub or elsewhere.

 Let's say we don't like the style of this website at all!
 We open the file `conf.py`, and change the option `html_theme` from `alabaster` to `default`.
 We then rebuild the site with `make html`, and refresh the browser tab.